 Mr. and Mrs. Tolin supported and were actively involved with their children's school, sports and other extra-curricular activities.

 Mr. and Mrs. Tolin are the proud grandparents of three grandsons (two born in Colorado, in 2005 and 2014; one born in Texas in 2015) and three granddaughters (one born in Vienna, Austria in 2012, one born in Austin, Texas in 2013, and the youngest born in Rapid City, South Dakota in 2018.)
 Mr. and Mrs. Tolin now gladly undertake "babysitting" duties for their grandchildren when they are able to travel out of state for family visits, and plan to be involved in their granchildren's activities whenever possible.
-They also enjoy their six "granddogs," one "grandcat," and one "grandturtle" (proudly on display in the front office at Tolin Law Offices in Casper.)
+They also enjoy their five "granddogs," one "grandcat," and one "grandturtle" (proudly on display in the front office at Tolin Law Offices in Casper.)

-Mr. and Mrs. Tolin are proud to participate and assist in the non-profit organization Team Toby Tolin created in honor of their grandson (born 8 weeks premature at Rocky Mountain Hospital for Children in Denver, Colorado) providing baskets to parents at Colorado and Wyoming hospitals with a NICU (Neonatal Intensive Care Unit) in the Rocky Mountain area founded by their son and daughter-in-law.
+Mr. and Mrs. Tolin are proud to participate and assist in the non-profit organization Team Toby Tolin created in honor of their grandson (born 8 weeks premature at Rocky Mountain Hospital for Children in Denver, Colorado) providing baskets (now bundles) to parents at Colorado and Wyoming hospitals with a NICU (Neonatal Intensive Care Unit) in the Rocky Mountain area founded by their son and daughter-in-law.
 Team Toby Tolin supports Toby's Shower For Babies.
-Mr. and Mrs. Tolin are proud to support the project and build and supply baskets to the Wyoming Medical Center NICU nursery in Casper.
+Mr. and Mrs. Tolin are proud to support the project and build and supply baskets (now bundles) to the Wyoming Medical Center NICU nursery in Casper.
 For more information and the complete story about grandson Toby, Team Toby Tolin, and Toby's Shower for Babies, please look HERE.

 Both Mr. and Mrs. Tolin have taught elementary school enrichment classes.
 Mrs. Tolin has taught advanced spelling classes and was a coach for the district spelling bee competition at Verda James Elementary School.
 Mr. and Mrs. Tolin served as board members of the Verda James PTO.
 Mr. Tolin also served as an advisory board member for a private Montessori School in Casper.
 Mrs. Tolin served as a board member and President of a private Montessori School where their four children attended in Casper.
 Mr. Tolin worked as a part time substitute teacher in the Natrona County School District for about five years teaching grades K-12 and held a Professional Teaching Certification from the State of Wyoming.
 Mr. Tolin was also a religious school teacher for many years, and both were leaders of their local congregation.
 Mrs. Tolin has traveled as chaperone for many high school competitions for band, drama, and sports.
 Both have been judges for local and state forensics and speech competitions.